BPintoJetstar/annotation/git.md

 - `git merge --continue`continue the merge  or `git rebase --continue` if you are using rebase.
 - Finalize with `git push`.

-      DO NOT USE to solve conflit `git commit -m`.
+      DO NOT USE  `git commit -m` to solve conflicts.